 - Basic Activity: the smallest unit of work in a Workflow process.
 The majority of Activities are basic. - Route Activity: a flow control point or switch Activity used for synchronization and complex transitional conditions.
-This type of Activity does not contain Hooks. - Block Activity: set of Activities grouped to simplify the creation and understanding of the Workflow process. - Sub-process: complete separate Workflow Process model set as an Activity of the current Workflow Process model.
-This type of Activity allows simplifying the graph of the Workflow Process model, or to reuse an existing Workflow Process model. - End Activity: The process end point that terminates a Workflow instance when it is reached.
+This type of Activity does not contain Hooks. - Sub-process: complete separate Workflow Process model set as an Activity of the current Workflow Process model.
+This type of Activity allows simplifying the graph of the Workflow Process model, or to reuse an existing Workflow Process model.